Texas Lawyer For Physician-Owned Entities

 At my firm, I have helped many clients overcome the obstacles that physician ownership presents and create successful businesses that are in full compliance with all state and federal laws.
 I focus my practice on health care law, allowing me to stay up to date on all the issues that can impact physician-owned entities and all the legal strategies that are available to those looking to start new enterprises with physicians.

 I represent and advise physicians and entrepreneurs who seek to enter into new business ventures such as:

 - Physician-owned distributors (PODs) of medical devices

-The regulations that these and other physician-owned companies are subject to are supplemented by additional regulations when an entity is jointly owned by physicians and physician assistants.
-These regulations impose annual reporting requirements on the doctors and PAs who own these entities, set forth certain limitations regarding percentage of ownership by physician assistants, and impose additional procedural and operational restrictions on the entity.
+The regulations that these and other physician-owned companies are subject to are supplemented by additional regulations when an entity is jointly owned by physicians and physician assistants (PAs).
+These regulations impose annual reporting requirements on the doctors and PAs who own these entities, set forth certain limitations regarding the percentage of ownership by PAs, and impose additional procedural and operational restrictions on the entity.

-Laws regulating physician/physician assistant joint ownership are recent developments; due to our focus on health care law, we are well-versed in these regulations and other emerging topics that can affect a physician-owned entity.
+Laws regulating physician-PA joint ownership are recent developments; due to my focus on health care law, I am well versed in these regulations and other emerging topics that can affect a physician-owned entity.
 Examples are the Stark Law, the Anti-Kickback Statute and the Texas Patient Solicitation Act.